EIIME/world-wide-live/README.md

 - A random location option

 ## Project structure and files
 This is a Vite project with Vue 3 deployed with Firebase.
-A CSS Framework is yet to be decided.
+Naive UI is used as basis for Vue components.

 As for the project structure:
 - `src` is where the code lives